FrancescoDiSalesGithub/GTFO-BINS-pwnedList/README.md

 # GTFO-BINS-pwnedList
-sudoers file in which there are all the possible privilege escalations using sudo privilege with gtfo bins
+sudoers file in which there are all the possible privilege escalations using sudo privilege with gtfobins

 https://gtfobins.github.io/